-Rail accounts for 3.6% of freight shipped to Connecticut and 2.8% from the state.
-16 The decline of heavy manufacturing and the lack of a direct rail route into Connecticut has taken its toll.
+Rail accounts for 3.6% of freight shipped to Connecticut and 2.8% from the state.16 The decline of heavy manufacturing and the lack of a direct rail route into Connecticut has taken its toll.
 Connecticut is isolated for rail freight transport.
 Freight enters the state from Springfield, MA on the Amtrak mainline, which has costly track use fees.
 For CNVR customers, freight comes from the mainline in Berlin, to Plainville, and on to Waterbury.
-Out-dated, underweight track -except on the state's mainlines-cannot handle full loads of the high capacity freight cars now standard in North America.
+Out-dated, underweight track -except on the state's mainlines cannot handle he high capacity freight cars now standard in North America.
 Fees charged by the different rail companies for trackage rights also deter rail use.